norman-labs/pcap2har/tests/README.txt

-What we have in this director is a set of pcaps to be used as tests for pcap2har.
-Many of them exhibited specific previous bugs in pcap2har.
+What we have in this directory is a set of pcap files to be used as tests for pcap2har.
+Many of them exhibit specific previous bugs in pcap2har.
 Also included are HAR's that are expected from the pcaps.
 They thus serve as a primitive regression test suite.